 Query the mount details of an ECS instance

-You can query the basic information and mount information of an ECS instance on which an NFS file system is mounted.
-The information includes the ECS instance ID, IP address, mount path, NAS directory, and protocol type.
+Query the basic information of the ECS instance and mount information of an ECS instance where a NAS file system is mounted using the NFS protocol.
+This information includes the ECS ID, IP address, mount path, NAS directory, and protocol type.

 Log on to the NAS console.

-Click Mount Targets.
-On the Mount Target tab, find the mount target and click Mount in the Actions column.
+On the file system details page, click the Mount Targets tab.
+In the Mount Target section, find the desired mount target and click Mount in the Actions column.

-In the Mount panel, find the ECS instance that you want to view and click Query Mount Details in the Actions column.
-The basic information, mount path, and NAS directory of the ECS instance are displayed.
+In the Mount panel, find the destination ECS instance and click Query Mount Details in the Actions column to view its basic information, mount path, and NAS directory.

 Log on to the NAS console.